Arthur D. Graeff

 Arthur Dundore Graeff (September 23, 1899 — March 28, 1969) was an American local historian and author in the Pennsylvania German language.
-Born in Adamstown, Pennsylvania, he was an alumnus of Franklin and Marshall College in Lancaster.
+Born in Adamstown, Pennsylvania, he was an alumnus of Franklin & Marshall College in Lancaster.
 Between 1938 and 1969, Graeff wrote the "Scholla" column three times a week in the Reading Times.
-Following a long career teaching at Overbrook Senior High School in Philadelphia, he taught at Kutztown University, Alvernia College, and in informal Pennsylvania German weekend and night-school classes.
+Following a long career teaching at Overbrook Senior High School in Philadelphia, he taught at Kutztown University of Pennsylvania, Alvernia College, and in informal Pennsylvania German weekend and night-school classes.
 Graeff used the dialect pseudonyms Der Dichter vun de Dolpehock and Der Ewich Yeeger.
 He was president of the Pennsylvania German Society from 1966 to 1969.

 Graeff died in Robesonia, Pennsylvania and is buried in Wernersville at St. John's Hains Cemetery.